MasaCMS/documentation/06_deprecations/01_list_of_deprecations.md

 [mura]TimeFormat(Now(), 'hh:mm:ss tt')[/mura]
 ```

-This use of these tag is deprecated.
+This use of these tags is deprecated.
 Please use the '[m]' tag instead, like so:

 ```cfscript
 [m]TimeFormat(Now(), 'hh:mm:ss tt')[/m]